tldr-pages/tldr/pages/common/mc.md

 `mc`

-- Start mc in black and white:
+- Start in black and white:

 `mc -b`